Tazovsky/cachemeR/README.md

 ## Overview

-`cachemeR` is a convenient way of functions in R. From the beginning the purpose of this package is to make caching as easy as possible and to put as less effort as possible to implement it in existsing projects :)
+`cachemeR` is a convenient way of caching functions in R. From the beginning the purpose of this package is to make caching as easy as possible and to put as less effort as possible to implement it in existsing projects :)